galileo-botball/botball-2024/README.md

 ##### "Board" Challenges

-1. Complete one assigned "board" challenge with a teammate.
+1. Complete one assigned "board" challenge with an assigned teammate.
    - a.
 [Corrupt Files and Files]()
    - b.
 [Encryption Keys]()
    - c.
 [Alarm]()